Gsdadas/AllModMenus/README.md

 # Please Read First!
+- First Download the Files as ZIP
-- Please Start Main file first with Admin or this Code wont work perfect!
+- Then Start Main file first with Admin or this Code wont work perfect!
 - Then you can Choose a ModMenu
 - You can choose Kiddions or YimMenu
 - Then you can Download the Files or get Infos about it!